-Nation State Actors are very powerful well funded often by countries.
+Nation-State Actors are very powerful and well funded often by countries.
 They are capable of carrying out large-scale attacks as well as advanced persistent threats (APTs).
 An advanced persistent threat is an attack in which an unauthorised user gains access to a system or network and remains there for an extended period of time without being detected.
-Nation- state actor’s primary purpose is to infiltrate and maintain a presence in the targets network for an extensive period of time, typically to collect targeted types of data.
+Nation-state actors’ primary purpose is to infiltrate and maintain a presence in the target network for an extensive period of time, typically to collect targeted types of data.
 Once access is gained, the attack can move laterally through a network and blend in with regular traffic — one of the reasons they can go undetected for months and years and inflict a high degree of damage to an organisation.

 Nation-state actors are not motivated by direct financial gain.
 Their reasons Typically lie in national security, political espionage, military intelligence and even attempts to influence another nation’s political process.
 They may also after intellectual property data that could ultimately give the sponsoring nation a competitive advantage on the international market.

 The term hacktivist is derived from the words hacker and activist.
 Hacktivists are on a mission of some sort to inflict damage to an organisation or group.
 This will usually be for political reasons against an organisation whose views they oppose.
 Hacktivists may act alone or in groups, as well as recruit a large army of like-minded hackers.
 Their attacks often follow a pattern and similar tools and techniques.
 They can pose a serious threat because they’re determined to reach their goals and are increasingly garnering the resources they need to carry out their agenda.

 Organised-crime actors are cyber-criminals who engage in targeted attacks driven by profits.
 That means they typically target data that has a high value on the dark market, such as personally identifiable information and banking information.
 These cyber rings also engage in more sophisticated ransomware attacks.